Polyamide (PA)

 What is polyamide?

-Polyamide consists of linear polymers with amide bonds, so it is a plastic that can be deformed at higher temperatures (thermoplastic).
-Polyamides are often used for the production of synthetic fibers because they are very strong, tough and stiff and have good abrasion and wear resistance.
+Polyamide consists of linear polymers with amide bonds; it is therefore a plastic that can be deformed at higher temperatures (thermoplastic).
+Polyamides are frequently used for the production of synthetic fibers because they are very strong, tough, and stiff, and exhibit good abrasion and wear resistance.

 Properties of polyamide fibers

-Polyamide fibers absorb very little moisture, so the fibers dry particularly quickly.
-Polyamide fibers are very tear-resistant and durable, whether wet or dry.
-In addition, polyamide fibers are extremely elastic, making them particularly wrinkle-resistant.
-Fabrics made from polyamide have a flowing drape and are even lighter than silk.
+Polyamide fibers absorb very little moisture, making them exceptionally quick-drying.
+Whether wet or dry, polyamide fibers are highly tear-resistant and durable.
+Furthermore, they are extremely elastic, making them particularly wrinkle-resistant.
+Fabrics made from polyamide drape beautifully and are even lighter than silk.
 They are also dyeable and mothproof.

-Polyamide can also be mixed very well with other fiber raw materials such as cotton or viscose to improve the properties even more.
+Polyamide blends very well with other fibers such as cotton or viscose to further enhance its properties.

-A viscous mass is required to produce polyamide fibers.
-These are obtained by converting certain amino acids.
-A basic building block is petroleum, or rather the carbon atoms obtained from it.
-Polyamide fibers are created by pressing the viscous mass through a nozzle into a cold air shaft.
-The thin fibers form, which are then solidified by a drop in temperature.
+The production of polyamide fibers requires a viscous mass.
+This is obtained by converting certain amino acids.
+A basic building block is petroleum, or rather the carbon atoms extracted from it.
+Polyamide fibers are created by forcing the viscous mass through a nozzle into a cold air duct, forming the thin fibers, which are then solidified by a sudden temperature change.

-During this process you can determine the shape and strength of the endlessly long fibers (filaments) and thus influence their properties.
+During this process, the shape and thickness of the endlessly long fibers (filaments) can be determined, thus influencing their properties.

 Disadvantages of polyamide fibers

 Polyamide fibers are very sensitive to heat.
-You should never wash them above 40°, unless they are in a mixture in the textile product and only make up a small part of the total weight.
-In addition, textiles made of polyamide should not be put in the dryer.
-Since the material hardly creases at all, ironing is also not necessary.
+They should never be washed above 40°C, unless they are part of a blend within the textile product and make up only a small portion of the total weight.
+Furthermore, polyamide textiles should not be tumble dried.
+Since the material hardly wrinkles at all, ironing is also unnecessary.

 Are polyamides synthetic or natural fibers?